-Pour the Jiffy cornbread batter into the casserole dish or cast iron skillet and let rest for 5 minutes before baking.
-This rest allows the rising ingredients time to activate and gives the corn bread a nice rise.
+Pour the batter into the casserole dish or cast iron skillet and let rest for 5 minutes before baking.
+This rest allows the rising ingredients time to activate and gives it a nice rise.

-Baking the Cornbread.
-Bake at 400ºF for 20-23 minutes, until the center is set and the cornbread is golden brown in color.
+Baking.
+Bake at 400ºF for 20-23 minutes, until the center is set and the top is golden brown in color.

 Ready to Serve.
-Serve them warm and add moisture by brushing them with butter or honey.
+Serve it warm and add moisture by brushing it with butter or honey.

-- Non-Dairy Cornbread: Use non-dairy milk like almond, oat, or soy milk in place of buttermilk.
+- Non-Dairy: Use non-dairy milk like almond, oat, or soy milk.

-- Cheesy Cornbread: Add some shredded cheese to the batter for cheesy cornbread.
+- Cheesy: Add some shredded cheese to the batter for cheesy cornbread.

-- Bacon Cornbread: Top with crumbled bacon before baking for bacon cornbread.
+- Bacon: Top with crumbled bacon before baking for bacon cornbread.

-Serve the moist Jiffy cornbread warm, right out of the oven.
+Serve it warm, right out of the oven.
 Slice it into wedges, enjoy it plain, or topped with butter or honey.

-Store Jiffy cornbread in an airtight container for up to four days at room temperature.
+Store this dish in an airtight container for up to four days at room temperature.

 Alternatively, you can reheat individual slices in the microwave for 30-60 seconds.

-Note: When reheating in the microwave, wrap them in a damp paper towel as this will help keep them moist.
+When reheating in the microwave, wrap it in a damp paper towel as this will help keep it moist.

-Yes! this Jiffy cornbread freezes well.
+Yes!
+Buttermilk cornbread made with Jiffy mix freezes well.
 Wrap it tightly in foil or place it in a freezer bag and freeze for up to three months.

 Jiffy Cornbread with Buttermilk

-- 10" cast iron skillet or casserole dish
+- 10-inch cast iron skillet - or 2-quart casserole dish

 - 2 boxes Jiffy corn muffin mix

-- 3 tablespoons butter (melted, or use any vegetable oil)
+- 3 tablespoons butter melted, or vegetable oil

-- Preheat oven to 400º F. Lightly grease your casserole dish or cast iron skillet and set aside.
+- Preheat oven to 400º F. Lightly grease your skillet or dish, and set aside.

-- Add corn muffin mix to a medium mixing bowl.
+- Add Jiffy mix to a medium mixing bowl.
 Then, stir in beaten eggs, buttermilk, and melted butter.
 Stir just until mixed.

-- Pour into casserole dish or cast iron skillet and let rest for 5 minutes before baking.
+- Pour batter into prepared skillet/dish, then let it rest for 5 minutes before baking.